 Analyzing Comparable Sales

 Appraisers are intimately familiar with the neighborhoods in which they appraise.
 They thoroughly understand the value of specific features to the homeowners of that area.
 Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property in question.
 By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Appraise Colorado Inc, we are experts in knowing the worth of particular items in Parker and Arapahoe County neighborhoods.
 The sales comparison approach to value is usually given the most importance when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Appraise Colorado Inc will help you get the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+The bottom line is, an appraiser from Appraise Colorado Inc will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.